imagineSamurai/GlowRays/README.md

 This extension contributes the following settings:

+### Basic Settings

 * `glowrays.enable`: Enable/disable the glow effect globally
 * `glowrays.intensity`: Intensity of the glow effect (1-10)
 * `glowrays.includeLanguages`: Languages to include for glow effect (e.g., `["javascript", "python"]`)
 * `glowrays.excludeLanguages`: Languages to exclude from glow effect (e.g., `["markdown", "json"]`)
 * `glowrays.disableOnErrors`: Enable/disable automatic disabling of glow effect on lines with errors (default: true)
+* `glowrays.GlowOnDefinitionNames`: Apply glow effect only to specific code elements like function names, class definitions, etc. (default: false)

+### Advanced Settings (v1.3.0)

+* `glowrays.advancedMode`: Enable advanced settings mode with additional configuration options (default: false)
-* `glowrays.dynamic.config`: **(ALPHA)** Dynamic intensity configuration in format 'min max speed enabled' (e.g., '3 8 5 true'). **Disabled by default** - set the last parameter to 'true' to enable.
+* `glowrays.dynamic.config`: Dynamic intensity configuration in format 'min max speed enabled' (e.g., '3 8 5 true').
+Set the last parameter to 'true' to enable.
+  * First value: Minimum intensity (1-10)
+  * Second value: Maximum intensity (2-30)
+  * Third value: Animation speed (1-10, higher is faster)
+  * Fourth value: Enabled state ('true' or 'false')
-* `glowrays.pauseAnimationWhileTyping`: **(ALPHA)** Pause animation updates during typing to prevent flickering.
-Only relevant when dynamic features are enabled.
+* `glowrays.pauseAnimationWhileTyping`: Pause animation updates during typing to prevent flickering (default: false)
-* `glowrays.GlowOnDefinitionNames`: Apply glow effect only to specific code elements like function names, class definitions, etc. **Disabled by default**.

 ## 🚀 Getting Started

 After installation, the extension is enabled by default with medium intensity.
-You can customize the settings by:
+You can customize the settings in two ways:

+### Using the Visual Settings UI (Recommended)

+The new visual Settings UI in v1.3.0 makes it easy to configure all aspects of GlowRays:

+1. Press `Ctrl+Shift+P` or `Cmd+Shift+P` to open the command palette
+2. Type "Open GlowRays Settings" and select it
+3. Use the friendly interface to adjust your settings:
+   - Basic settings are shown by default
+   - Toggle "Advanced Settings" to access dynamic glow features and high-intensity options
+   - All changes are saved automatically

+### Using VS Code Settings

+Alternatively, you can configure GlowRays through the standard VS Code settings:

-1. Opening VS Code settings (`Ctrl+,` or `Cmd+,`)
+1. Open VS Code settings (`Ctrl+,` or `Cmd+,`)
-2. Searching for "GlowRays"
+2. Search for "GlowRays"
-3. Adjusting the settings to your preference
+3. Adjust the settings to your preference

 ### Example JSON Settings